hanifabd/hanifabd/README.md

 I am based in Central Java, Indonesia now.
 I am a Data Science enthusiasts with experience in natural language tasks especially.
 Currently focusing to improve my data science skill especially analytics, nlp, computer vision task and some design stuff, hehe.

 👀 By the way.
-I am quite interesting to make some project related to smart city and agriculture.
+I am for part-time project related to smart city, agriculture, and others.

 I am inviting you to connect with me! jump to my 🌎 **[Personal Repository](https://hanifabdlh.vercel.app/)** here, it is my pleasure to connect with you 🙌.